LSND and MiniBooNE as guideposts to understanding the muon $g-2$ results and the CDF II $W$ mass measurement: Summary and Conclusions

 The solution of the anomalies $(ii)$ to $(iv)$ helps obtain reference mass values for the two additional CP-even scalars in the model, $m_{h^{\prime}} \simeq 17$~MeV, which is very nearly a singlet, and $m_H\simeq 750$~MeV, which is a member of the second doublet.
 The third CP-even scalar is very closely aligned to the SM Higgs in mass and couplings.
 Table~\ref{tab} provides a summary of the additional CP-even scalars and right-handed neutrino reference masses, as well as some of their important couplings to fermions.
 These values emerge from the fits to LSND and MB as well as the calculation of the correction to the muon $g-2$ in the model.
 Overall, these help pin down reference values for the low-mass particles and their couplings in the model.

 Addressing the CDF~II anomaly provides additional mass information on the other (heavier) scalars in the model, $\ie$ the pseudoscalar $A$ and the charged Higgs~$H^\pm$.
-The solution space picked out demands that $m_{H^\pm} > m_A$, with masses of both below $500$~GeV, and a mass difference between them of a few tens to $50$~GeV.
+The solution space picked out demands that $m_{H^\pm} > m_A$, with masses of both below $500$~GeV, and a mass difference between them of $20$~GeV to $60$~GeV.
 We note that these results pertaining to our model are in consonance and agreement with recent work seeking to understand the $W$ mass result within the context of 2HDMs in a more general setting~\cite{Fan:2022dck,Zhu:2022tpr,Lu:2022bgw,Zhu:2022scj,Song:2022xts,Bahl:2022xzi,Heo:2022dey,Babu:2022pdn,Biekotter:2022abc,Ahn:2022xeq,Han:2022juu,Arcadi:2022dmt,Ghorbani:2022vtv,Broggio:2014mna,Kim:2022hvh,Lee:2022gyf}.

 It is hoped that the considerations in this work help narrow the search for new physics by pointing to a candidate model which is both a simple and natural extension of the SM, as well as being one that provides a possible explanation for important outstanding anomalies.